 It’s safe to say that cost can greatly influence why a patient chooses to have a procedure done by one surgeon over another.
 All surgeons have their own approach to performing facelift surgery as each doctor has different amenities at their disposal and different levels of experience and accreditations.

-At Austin-Weston, our four board-certified plastic surgeons have accumulated a combined 75 years of experience, and with that have cultivated an excellent reputation in the DC Metropolitan Area, performing more facelift surgeries than any other procedure.
+At Austin-Weston, our three plastic surgeons have accumulated a combined 75 years of experience, and with that have cultivated an excellent reputation in the DC Metropolitan Area, performing more facelift surgeries than any other procedure.

 Each surgery is preceded by an extensive consultation involving computer analysis and imaging technology, as well as the master-eye of our surgeons to ensure that we deliver satisfying and life-changing results for our patients.

 The American Society of Plastic Surgeons (ASPS) website lists the national average of plastic surgery physician fees.
 However, the fly in the ointment is that total prices vary widely among regions, with plastic surgery hotspots like Manhattan, Beverly Hills, Miami, Dallas and Los Angeles at the higher end of the spectrum.

 More lightly populated regions like North and South Dakota, Idaho, Mississippi and Arkansas charge much less.
 Mid-level costs are incurred in Phoenix, Tennessee, Ohio, Indiana, New Mexico and Illinois along with locations away from big cities within high-priced states.

 The reason plastic surgery costs vary based on geographic locations, such as major urban centers, is usually due to higher overhead costs for surgeons in these areas.
 So, the first step in considering what you'll pay is looking at fees where you live, and how much the cost of living is in that area.